 An Island Full of History and Legends

 Enoshima, a legendary place, is full of stories to tell!

 First of all, the Ryuren no Kane or Bell of the Love of Dragon–it is said that if a couple rings the bell, they will stay together forever!
 This place is reminiscent of the Pont des Arts in Paris and offers a beautiful view!

-Iwaya caves also has very great observation points.
+Iwaya caves also have very great observation points.
 The admission cost is 500¥ , and you can reach the sea near the entrance and admire a beautiful sunset!

 The dragon, attracted by the young woman, asked her hand in marriage, but she refused: she would not accept as long as the dragon would continue to do evil.

 It is said that the dragon fixed himself, repaired his errors, and gained the heart of the young woman.
 People also say that the woman of this legend would become the goddess Benzaiten, venerated goddess on Enoshima.
 As for the dragon, Ryuko Myojinsha temple in Koshigoe is dedicated to him.